IoannisNezis/sparql-language-server/README.md

+<h1 align="center">
+  Qlue-ls 🦀
+</h1>

+⚡Qlue-ls (pronounced "clueless") is a *blazingly fast* [language server](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification) for [SPARQL](https://de.wikipedia.org/wiki/SPARQL), written in Rust 🦀.

 > [!CAUTION]
 > This Project is still in an early stage.
 > Only the format capability is production ready.
 > The rest is experimental.

-<h1 align="center">
-  Qlue-ls 🦀
-</h1>

-⚡Qlue-ls (pronounced "clueless") is a blazingly fast [language server](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification) for [SPARQL](https://de.wikipedia.org/wiki/SPARQL), written in Rust 🦀.

 # Getting Started